luyangliuable/coding-notes/aws/data-engineer/readme.md

 * Consists of a central metadata repo known as **glue data catalogue**
 * Flexible scheduler

+### AWS Glue Data Brew
+* Visual data preparation tool
+* Aimed towards data scientists
+* Prebuilt transformations
+* No Code

+### Glue Bookmarks
+Glue Bookmarks tracks data that has already been processed during a previous run of an ETL job by persisting state information from the job run.
+* This persisted state information is called a job bookmark.

+### Data Processing Units (DPUs)
+A single standard DPU provides 4 vCPU and 16 GB of memory whereas a high-memory DPU (M-DPU) provides 4 vCPU and 32 GB of memory.

 ### Data Catalogue
 * A store of metedata that's required for aws to operate.
   * Tables